shermanlo77/oxwasp_phd/README.md

 * Optimization Toolbox
 * Statistics and Machine Learning Toolbox

-Run the file `make.m` to create the figures for the paper, this is an overnight job.
+Run the file `make.m` to create the figures for the thesis, this is an overnight job.
 16GB of RAM recommended.

 The *LaTeX* file is stored in `reports/thesis/book.tex`.

+## *ImageJ* plugin

+Please see the <a href="https://github.com/shermanlo77/modefilter">`modefilter` repository</a> for further information about the empirical null filter and mode filter *ImageJ* plugin.

+## Mode and Empirical Null Filter *MATLAB* Wrapper

+The repository contains *MATLAB* wrapper code so that the mode and empirical null filter can be used in *MATLAB* for both the CPU and GPU version.

+Requires *Maven* as well as *Java Runtime Environment* and *Java Development Kit*.
+For the use of a *Nvidia* GPU, requires *CUDA Development Kit* which should include a *nvcc* compiler.

+Follow the instructions in the <a href="https://github.com/shermanlo77/modefilter">`modefilter` repository</a> for compiling the code into `.jar` files.
+On startup, *MATLAB* read and recognise these `.jar` files using the directory specified in `javaclasspath.txt`.

+The wrapper code are `inference/EmpiricalNullFilter.m` and `inference/EmpiricalNullFilterGpu.m`.